mangrovedao/mangrove-core/README.md

 This package contains the Solidity implementation of Mangrove as well as deployment scripts and example Solidity offer logics.

+# Documentation

+If you are looking for the Mangrove developer documentation, the site to go to is [docs.mangrove.exchange](https://docs.mangrove.exchange).

 # Installation

 First, clone the repo and install the prerequisites for the monorepo described in the root [README.md](../../README.md).